socketio/socket.io-website/source/docs/index.md

 ## What Socket.IO is not

 Socket.IO is **NOT** a WebSocket implementation.
-Although Socket.IO indeed uses WebSocket as a transport when possible, it adds some metadata to each packet: the packet type, the namespace and the ack id when a message acknowledgement is needed.
+Although Socket.IO indeed uses WebSocket as a transport when possible, it adds some metadata to each packet: the packet type, the namespace and the packet id when a message acknowledgement is needed.
 That is why a WebSocket client will not be able to successfully connect to a Socket.IO server, and a Socket.IO client will not be able to connect to a WebSocket server either.
 Please see the protocol specification [here](https://github.com/socketio/socket.io-protocol).

 ```js
 // WARNING: the client will NOT be able to connect!